-Transfering photos on clay ceramic is a creative way to customize ceramic tiles, jewelry pieces, decorations and plates.
+Transfering photos onto ceramic is a creative way to customize tiles, jewelry pieces, decorations and plates.
 This technique uses Polaroid camera images transferred to ceramic and burnished.
 The undeveloped image on the Polaroid film will transfer to the clay and you can use it on shaped pottery.
 Cover the transferred image with a ceramic glaze to make the image permanent.

 Things You'll Need

 - Polaroid camera

 - Burnishing tool or spoon

 Cut the white pieces of the Polaroid photo and open up the layers of the photo as the film is developing.